muratk5n/thirdwave/en/README.md

 ---

-It looks fine, will check later versions
+It looks ok, will check later versions

 ---